-Dack to Co Dack to Contents I age He So lls for Work alth & cial Care gher) 6 Skills for Work Higher S5 & S6 PUPILS This course introduces pupils to the nature of health and social care work.
+Back to Conten is rage Back to Contents Page Skills for Work Health & Social Care (Higher) 6 Skills for Work Higher S5 & S6 PUPILS This course introduces pupils to the nature of health and social care work.
 It includes investigating the types of health and social care establishments that are available and the roles of care workers in these settings.
 Pupils will also be investigating the principles of good care practice and exploring what constitutes day to day care work, for example identifying people's needs and strengths and learning how care workers try to meet those needs through development and implementation of care plans.
-Understanding and Supporting People in Health and Social Care Settings Care Principles and Practice Working in Health and Social Care Settings Health, Safety and Protection Issues in Care Settings Preparation for Work in Health and Social Care Health and Social Care National 5 or four National 5's (including English) and a genuine interest in working/studyi ng health and social care.
+Understanding and Supporting People in Health and Social Care Settings Care Principles and Practice Working in Health and Social Care Settings Health, Safety and Protection Issues in Care Settings Preparation for Work in Health and Social Care Health and Social Care National 5 or four National 5's (including English) and a genuine interest in working/studying health and social care.
 Pupils who want to progress onto full time health courses at SCQF Level 6 must have National 5 Biology.
-Higher Biology is required for for entry to HNC Healthcare Practice.
+Higher Biology is required for for entry to HNC Care and Administrative Practice.
+Applicants will be required to submit a completed personal statement highlighting suitability for the course as part of the application process.
 If you have the required qualifications then this can lead to Level 6 Route to Health Professions or HNC Care and Administrative Practice or University.
 N.b. pupils who wish to use this course for entry requirements for a Nursing Degree must also have Higher English and Higher Biology.
-Tuesday and Thursday afternoons 1 year Sighthill ASSESSMENT ARRANGEMENTS Prelims can be hosted in school alternatively transport arrangements should be made for young people to attend college on agreed date.
-Pupils sitting SQA exams will be re required to sit at school. o to Social ence 4 SQA & Edinburgh College Units S4 & S5 PUPILS This course will introduce students to the social sciences.
+Tuesday and Thursday afternoons 1 Year Sighthill Campus Intro to Social Science 4 SQA & Edinburgh College Units S4 & S5 PUPILS This course will introduce students to the social sciences.
 They will learn how to think critically and to understand human behaviour from different perspectives.
-Introduction to criminology (EC unit); Introduction to psychology (EC unit); Introduction to Literature (EC unit); Media Analysis (SQA) National 4 English along with a completed personal statement as part of the application process.
+Introduction to criminology (EC unit); Introduction to psychology (EC unit); Introduction to Literature (EC unit); Media Analysis (SQA) National 4 English along with a completed personal statement highlighting suitability for the course as part of the application process.
 Successful completion of level 4 Intro to Social Science, along with National 5 English will support entry to NC Social Science full time course at Edinburgh College.
-Tuesday and Thursday afternoons 1 year Sighthill
+Tuesday and Thursday afternoons 1 year Sighthill Campus